 Dr. Dawn Jourdan

-Professor and Dean School of Architecture, Planning and Preservation University of Maryland
+Dean of the School of Architecture, Planning and Preservation University of Maryland

 Dr. Dawn Jourdan is a land use attorney, city planner, and academic.
 Operating between these disciplines, Dawn has capitalized on the opportunity to influence the planning practice through the dissemination of scholarship and technical assistance to future planners, developers, and lawyers.
 Dr. Jourdan began her career as an associate in the State and Local Divisions of the Chicago offices of Holland & Knight LLP.
 Understanding the importance of creating an active and meaningful dialogue between the legal and planning professions, Dawn left private practice to pursue a Ph.D. in urban and regional planning.
 She joined the faculty of the Department of Landscape Architecture and Urban Planning at Texas A&M University in 2004.
 During her time at TAMU, Dawn cultivated an interdisciplinary research agenda that focuses on issues where the law and planning practice intersect with a special emphasis on constitutionally protected property rights and issues related to exclusion of people and land uses.